hapticdata/toxiclibsjs/README.md

 * **THREE** - features to ease use with [Three.js](http://github.com/mrdoob/three.js)
 * **utils** - the utils package

-##Generate a custom build
+##Creating Builds
+Run `make` to generate new builds.
 If you are working with the `build/` files you may wish to create a custom build that only includes the modules you are using in order to save file size.
 If you are [using the files as AMD modules](#use-with-requirejs-or-other-amd-loader) there is no need for this.

 To generate a custom build space-delimit the modules you want: